teamshares/shoelace/docs/pages/components/menu-item.md

 ### Disabled

-Add the `disabled` attribute to disable the menu item so it cannot be selected.
+Add the `disabled` attribute to disable a menu item so it cannot be selected.

 ```html:preview
 <sl-menu style="max-width: 200px;">